Cancer Stat Facts: Pancreatic Cancer

-Using statistical models for analysis, rates for new pancreas cancer cases have not changed significantly over the last 10 years.
-Death rates have been rising on average 0.4% each year over 2002-2011.
+Using statistical models for analysis, rates for new pancreatic cancer cases have been rising on average 0.5% each year over the last 10 years.
+Death rates have been stable over 2005-2014.
 5-year survival trends are shown below the figure.

 More About This CancerShow More

 Cancer and the Pancreas

 The pancreas is an organ in the abdomen that helps the body digest and use the energy that comes from food.
 Pancreatic cancer occurs when cells in the pancreas grow out of control and form a growth or tumor.
 Tumors may be cancerous (malignant) or not cancerous (benign).

 Here are some resources for learning more about pancreatic cancer.

 - About risk factors for pancreatic cancer